The O'Jays: History

 After adding Sammy Strain (of Little Anthony and the Imperials), the O'Jays continued recording, though with limited success.
-In 1978, the group released "Use ta Be My Girl", which was their final top-five hit, though they continued placing songs on the R&B charts throughout the 1980s.
-The O'Jays' success was not confined to the United States, as they also logged nine hit singles in the United Kingdom between 1972 and 1983, including four tracks that reached the top 20 on the UK Singles Chart.
-Their 1987 album, Let Me Touch You, was a breakthrough of sorts, and included the number 1 R&B hit "Lovin' You".
-Though they continued charting on the R&B charts in the late 1980s and early 1990s, the O'Jays never again achieved pop success.
+In 1978, the group released "Use ta Be My Girl," which was their final top-five hit, though they continued placing songs on the R&B charts throughout the 1980s.
+The O'Jays also saw some success in the United Kingdom, where they scored nine singles on the UK Singles Chart between 1972 and 1983, including four of which became major hits, reaching the top 20 on that chart.
+Their 1987 album, Let Me Touch You, included the number one R&B hit "Lovin' You."
+The O'Jays never again achieved pop success.
 In 1992, Sammy Strain left the group and returned to the Imperials.
-Strain's departure was filled by Nathaniel Best (born December 13, 1960), who was later replaced by Eric Grant.
-Later in the 1990s, the group did little recording, though they remained a popular live draw.
-Their latest album was Imagination, released in 2004.
+Later in the 1990s, the group did little recording.

-In 2003, the trio co-starred in the film The Fighting Temptations, which starred Cuba Gooding Jr. and Beyoncé Knowles.
-In the film, they played three barbers with incredible vocal harmony who joined the local church choir to help out the film's protagonists: Darrin (Gooding) and Lilly (Knowles), who were the choir director and lead singer, respectively.